OxNinja/blog/bggp3/index.md

 cp /src/tests/*.js in/
 ```

-Once again, for optimizations, it is a good practice to minimize the test cases, it can same a lot of time during fuzz.
+Once again, for optimizations, it is a good practice to minimize the test cases, it can save a lot of time during fuzz.

 ```bash
 mkdir min # our minimized inputs